Welcome to the Brothers of St. Joseph

 Fr.
 Witte wrote a pastoral letter as a founding note of the congregation to all parishes on 14/5/1945.
 The subject matter of this letter was NATIVE BROTHERS, (circular no 9 CM.
 Nyeri, 14/5/1945).

-In the founding letter, he addressed the kind and future the brothers would live and he also noted challenges that were experienced before with native congregations to avoid any mistake in future of using native Brothers and sisters as slaves or house boys and quoted Pope Pious X1 on “Rerum Ecclesiae”.
+in the founding letter, he addressed the kind and future the Brothers would live and he also noted challenges that were experienced before with native congregations to avoid any mistake in the future of using native Brothers and sisters as slaves or house boys and quoted Pope Pius XI on “Rerum Ecclesiae”.

-The aim of the Congregation was in the words of Fr.
+The aim of the Congregation was, in the words of Fr.
 Witte, “that everyone will be a catechist, and besides, according to their aptitudes and inclinations, each will be taught a useful trade in the workshops.
-At the same time schooling will not be neglected, so as to complete at least a solid elementary Education.
+At the same time schooling will not be neglected, to complete at least a solid elementary Education.
 Brothers were to help in the parishes and assist priests”.
-He also noted that the Brothers were to be self-reliant and they should be instrumental to bring change in the societies.
+He also noted that the Brothers were to be self-reliant and they should be instrumental in bringing change in society.

 To date Brothers of St. Joseph strive;